oisinhassett/Crypto-Market-Trainer/README.md

 This template demonstrates concept of separation of concerns (SOC) and is a simple implementation of the Onion Architecture.
 The template provides user/authentication management for both a Web MVC and a Web API project.

 ## Core Project
-The Core project contains all domain entities
+The Core project contains all domain entities.

-## Security
-Password hashing functionality added via the ```Template.Data.Security.Hasher``` class.
-This is used in the Data project DataService to hash the user password before storing in database.
+General hashing functionality is provided via the ```Template.Core.Security.Hasher``` class.

 ## Data Project
 The Data project encapsulates all data related concerns.
 Internally it provides two implementations of the IUserService